A Coupled Markov Chain Approach to Credit Risk Modeling: The Model

-The mixing between the two components is achieved via a Bernoulli variable $\delta_n^t$ depending on the rating class of company $n$ at time $t-1$, i.e. $X_n^{t-1}$ as well as the industry sector $s(n)$ of company $n$.
-We write
+The mixing between the idiosyncratic and the systematic component is achieved via a Bernoulli variable $\delta_n^t$ depending on the rating class of company $n$ at time $t-1$, $X_n^{t-1}$, as well as the industry sector $s(n)$ of company $n$.
+We define